Luke Yates

-He previously played for the Newcastle Knights in the NRL, and the London Broncos and the Salford Red Devils in the Super League.
+He previously played for the Newcastle Knights in the NRL, and the Huddersfield Giants, the London Broncos and the Salford Red Devils in the Super League.

 Background

 Yates was born in Newcastle, New South Wales, Australia.

 He played his junior rugby league for the Western Suburbs Rosellas, before being signed by the Newcastle Knights.

 Playing career

 Early career

 From 2013 to 2015, Yates played for the Newcastle Knights' NYC team.
 In May 2015, he re-signed with the Newcastle club on two-year contract until the end of 2017.

 In July 2015, he played for the New South Wales under-20s team against the Queensland under-20s team.

 In 2016, he graduated to Newcastle's Intrust Super Premiership NSW team.

 Newcastle Knights

 In round 1 of the 2017 NRL season, Yates made his NRL debut for Newcastle against the New Zealand Warriors.

 Yates made a total of 19 appearances for Newcastle in his debut year as the club finished with the wooden spoon for a third consecutive year.

 In September, he re-signed with Newcastle on a one- contract until the end of 2018.
 He finished the year with 19 appearances.

 Yates only managed to play 6 NRL matches for the Newcastle club in 2018 before parting ways at the end of the season.